WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 Style settings are converted to CSS custom properties and enqueued for the editor and the front, reducing the need for the theme to enqueue block styles.

-To make the most out of this tutorial please read the [documentation for global styles](/docs/how-to-guides/themes/theme-json.md).
+To make the most out of this tutorial, read the [documentation for global styles](/docs/how-to-guides/themes/theme-json.md).

 [Learn more about the JSON format (external link)](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON)